Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Schneagles Suffer from Severe Wanderlust

-Because they are descended from a terrier breed and a hound breed, Schneagles are doubly prone to running off after interesting things outdoors.
-From their Schnauzer side, many Schneagles inherit a prey drive that encourages them to chase after small animals – while from their Beagle side, these dogs will tend to follow scent trails and go off on their own adventures.
-It’s incredibly important to keep them on a leash outdoors, no matter how well trained they may seem.
+Because they are descended from terriers and hounds, Schneagles are doubly prone to running off after interesting creatures outdoors.
+From their Schnauzer side, many Schneagles inherit a prey drive that encourages them to chase after small animals.
+From their Beagle side, the dogs will follow scent trails and go on their own adventures.
+It’s vital to keep them on a leash outdoors, no matter how well-trained they may seem.

 3. Schneagles Respond Well to Persistence and Affection While Training